 Biomedical Engineering, Texas A&M University

-Aside from research, Pranav sought leadership roles that allowed him to assist current, newly enrolled, and prospective students throughout their time in and their transition to college.
+Aside from research, Gadangi sought leadership roles that allowed him to assist current, newly enrolled, and prospective students through their transition to college and first couple of years.
 To do this, he held leadership positions in the Texas A&M Tennis Club and the ambassador program for the Biomedical Engineering department.
 He also served as a peer teacher during the entirety his senior year.

-In his free time, Pranav primarily likes to spend time with his friends and family.
-He typically likes to spend this time with them by playing tennis, watching movies, playing games, and eating.
-Although his opportunities have recently decreased, he also loves to play the drums when he can.
+In his free time, Gadangi primarily likes to spend time with his friends and family.
+He enjoys playing tennis, watching movies, playing games, eating new foods, and playing the drums.

 After graduation, Gadangi will further their medical career at the University of Toledo in Toledo, OH, specializing in orthopaedic surgery.